Tutorials

 which for humans is 10,000.

-Choose a contig and recombination map
+Choose a contig and genetic map

 Next, we set the contig information.
 Again, we could use any of the chromosomes